Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 What this means for retatrutide:

-We don't have official data yet, but based on the mechanism (GLP-1 + GIP + glucagon receptor agonism), weight regain after stopping is near-certain.
-In fact, the glucagon component might make it worse—glucagon increases metabolic rate while on treatment, so stopping could cause a sharper metabolic drop than with pure GLP-1 agonists.
+We don't have official withdrawal data yet, but based on the mechanism, weight regain after stopping is near-certain.
+The glucagon component might make the metabolic drop sharper than with pure GLP-1 agonists — glucagon increases metabolic rate while on treatment.

 Potential strategies to minimize regain:

-The hard truth: For most people, retatrutide (like other GLP-1 medications) is lifelong treatment if you want to maintain the weight loss.
-This isn't a failure of willpower—it's the biology of obesity.
+The hard truth: for most people, retatrutide is likely lifelong treatment if you want to maintain weight loss.
+This is the biology of obesity, not a failure of willpower.

 Who Should Not Take Retatrutide: Long-Term Contraindications